-Stop the anti-climate agreement! - CAN Europe
+Stop the anti-climate agreement!

 The Energy Charter Treaty (ECT) is a huge obstacle for the clean energy transition.
 Demand from European governments to withdraw!

-Please note that if you want to send a message from Germany, Poland, Spain, The Netherlands, France, Luxembourg and Slovenia the text will appear in English as it will be sent to the Swedish government.
+Please not that if you want to send a message from Germany, Poland, Spain, The Netherlands, France, Luxembourg and Slovenia the text will appear in English as it will be sent to the Swedish government.

 Hint: You can change the subject and email text.
 Ministers care even more when they see lots of inididuals are taking the time to write to them.
 If the message is not in your native language, please consider to translate it (you can use an automatic translator such as deepl.com).